Judith & Miner at Eaglesnest Mine in Twilight, WV

 That Little Lump of Coal, first song

 The project consisted of four week-long residencies at Shepherd College in Shepherdstown, WV, with each devoted to a different aspect of my music.
 And it culminated in the commissioning of COAL, a folk oratorio.
-I wanted to create something that spoke directly to the people of the region, and decided on a composition about the culture and lore of coal mining in West Virginia.
-I also created my own libretto and scored it for Appalachian players, chorus, electronics made from sounds I harvested in a coal mine, and keyboard.
-I did use a few texts and tunes written by others that were standouts, weaving them into my own composition, and of course crediting their sources where known.
+I wanted to create something that spoke directly to the people of the region, and decided on a composition inspired by the culture and lore of coal mining in West Virginia.
+I created my own libretto and scored it for Appalachian players, chorus, electronics made from sounds I harvested in a coal mine, and keyboard.
+I used a few texts and tunes written by others, weaving them into my own composition, and of course crediting their authors where known.

 My research included many components: extensive travel around the state to talk with miners and mine owners; study in the archives at the West Virginia Regional History Collection at West Virginia University Library and the Kraft Memorial Archive in Bluefield; a stay at the wonderful Augusta Heritage Center in Elkins where I studied Appalachian singing with Ginny Hawker and Tracy Schwarz; a trip to the National Mine Health and Safety Academy in Beckley; a visit to the Beckley Exhibition Mine; and a trip to Eagle Nest coal mine to record sounds and experience underground operations such as longwall mining, continuous mining and roofbolting.